DurgaRamireddy/PowerShell-LotL-Investigation-Lab/README.md

 - Egress filtering
 - Least privilege enforcement
 This lab strengthened my skills in incident investigation, log correlation, and detection engineering.

+## Author
+Durga Sai Sri Ramiredy </br>
+Master's in Cybersecurity </br>
+University Of Houston

+*This project was developed as part of academic coursework and expanded for cybersecurity portfolio demonstration.*